April 23, 2025

 2. Oxidation of Base Metals: Oxygen or air is bubbled through the molten gold using an immersed refractory tube.
 This step removes base metals like zinc, lead, tin, and cadmium, which oxidize and rise to the surface.
 These oxides are absorbed by the flux, forming slag.

 3. Slag Removal: The slag containing impurities is skimmed off the surface of the molten gold.
-Fresh flux is added, and the process is repeated to further purify the alloy.
+Fresh flux is added, and the process is repeated to purify the alloy further.
 As base metals oxidize, they are removed, leaving a higher-quality gold-silver-copper alloy.

 The entire process takes about an hour and is highly efficient at removing base metals while retaining the valuable gold and silver.